§30C Credit Mechanics: What Coastal SFR Investors Need to Know

 Q4 2025 – Q2 2026: Installation Execution and Documentation

-- Contractor invoices itemizing equipment cost, labor cost, and permitting fees
+- Contractor invoices itemizing equipment cost, labor cost, and permitting fees separately

-- Utility interconnection approval (if required)
+- Utility interconnection approval letter (if required by local utility)

 Vacation Rental Considerations: STR Operators and the §30C Credit